-On average, only 71% of people in Columbus see their dentist each year.
+On average, only 71% of people in Columbus, Ohio see their dentist each year.
 And, unfortunately, many of the people not going are actively avoiding the dentist because they’ve been told they need dental work.

 There are many reasons why people avoid dental work , but most of these are actually reasons why they should see their dentist and get work completed as soon as possible.